alan-turing-institute/alexa-room-finder/README.md

 2. Install the dev-dependencies for the overall skill with `npm install`. *(Note that these are different to the dependencies required for just the lambda function.)*

-3. In the `lambda` folder, also run `npm install` to install the necessary modules for just the lambda function.
+3. In the `lambda` folder, also run `npm install` to install the necessary packages for just the lambda function.

 4. Set the values in [lambda/config.js](./lambda/config.js).
 Change `const APP_ID = '{app-id}'` to the APP_ID found in the top left-hand corner of the Alexa console.
 Then change `const testNames = [...];` to an array of the names of rooms you'd like to find.
 These are just the names of the room calendars on your Office 365 instance, but **it's important that these names are exact as they're used to identify the right calendars.**